 How difficult is it trekking to Annapurna base Camp? – depends on the experience you are looking to have.
 Annapurna base camp trek is one of the most popular trek routes in Nepal Himalayas.
 It is an easy and shorter trek than other high altitude treks in Nepal.

 Annapurna base camp hiking incorporates diverse terrain, tradition, and wildlife.
 Along with the most spectacular and close up view of Annapurna mountain range including Annapurna first, Fish Tail, and Dhaulagiri.

 The trek into the Annapurna region is from the south as you make your way up into the world-famous Annapurna Sanctuary.
 This is one of the great treks in the world.
 Fabulous view from low altitude, but you are coming to the land of thousands of steps.
 Most of your trek is spent below 3,200m/10,500 feet but the terrain is challenging with thousands and thousands of stairs.

-How difficult is it trekking to Annapurna Base Camp?
+How difficulty is it trekking to Annapurna Base Camp?